 Musicians from non-symphonic backgrounds continue to successfully make their mark in the film industry—including rock stars (or former rock stars) like Nine Inch Nails’ Trent Reznor, Cliff Martinez (onetime drummer for the Red Hot Chili Peppers) and Radiohead’s Jonny Greenwood.
 Plus, there are more active female composers working in the industry than ever, including Wendy Melvoin and Lisa Coleman, Mica Levy, Miriam Cutler and Rachel Portman, among others.

 But as diverse as scoring is today; it’s ultimately up to the director to decide how music should best serve the film.
 But the ability to make informed decisions about music should come from strong points of reference and study.
-By the end of this series you should be equipped with enough information to begin making informed decisions about music in your films and to have meaningful discussions with composers.
-So, stay tuned.
-We’ve got a lot to talk about.

 (Header: John Carpenter performing live in 2016)